siobyrne/young-dressage-horse-program-analysis/README.md

 Similarly, Developing Horse division competitors were also successful.
 The majority made it to Grand Prix (65%), and the majority were also CDI competitors (67.5%).

 In terms of identifying up coming international team horses, both programs may not have been as successful as would be ideal.
 Only 0.7% of Young Horse competitors, and 2.5% of Developing Horse competitors went on to be named to a team.
-While of course the number of horses being named to a team is going to be small regardless, it would be worth looking into why we don't see more horses from both divisions, but in particular the Developing Horse division, growing into team contenders.
+Of course, the number of horses being named to a team is going to be small regardless—a team consists of only three or four horses, depending on the competition, and these competitions occur only every four years.
+However, it would be worth looking into why we don't see more horses from both divisions, but in particular the Developing Horse division, growing into team contenders.

 Of course, it won't be the case that every horse that participates goes far in the sport.
 Some will have career-ending injuries, some will end up with people who aren't capable of training them up the levels, some will end up with less ambitious riders, some will die young, some will become career broodmares.
 Sadly, for sure there will be some who end up pushed too hard too soon, never end up achieving their full potential.